 2. What is the job market like for remote developers?

-In short, the job market for remote developers is thriving—a trend we expect to continue in light of the COVID-19 pandemic.
-We’ll show you where to look for remote developer jobs in section five.
+In short, the job market for remote developers is thriving—a trend we expect to continue in light of the Covid-19 pandemic, with the labor shortage meaning that companies are now competing globally for remote workers.
+We’ll show you where to look for remote developer jobs later on.
 Next, let’s take a look at how much you could earn.

 3. How much do remote developers earn?

-The average base salary for a web developer in the United States is $78,223 USD, and remote web developers can make as much as, or even more than, their in-office counterparts.
+The average base salary for a web developer in the United States is $67,442, and remote web developers can make as much as, or even more than, their in-office counterparts.
 There’s no reason to think that you need to accept a lower salary simply because you’re working remotely.
+In fact, tech giants such as Spotify committed in 2021 to paying employees the same no matter where they live—something we’ll see a lot more of in 2022!

 As a remote developer, how much you earn depends on several factors: